 Each tournament agrees to accept entries of tennis players on the basis of the Pepperstone ATP Rankings and the Pepperstone ATP Doubles Rankings.

-Russian and Belarusian nationals will be required to provide a signed Declaration of Neutrality (in a form approved by ATP) in order for them to participate in the ATP Tour tournaments in London and Eastbourne and the ATP Challenger 125 tournaments in Nottingham, Ilkley and Surbiton and any further ATP Challenger Tour tournaments staged in the United Kingdom in 2023.
+Notwithstanding the foregoing, Russian and Belarusian nationals may be required (as determined solely by ATP) to provide a signed Declaration of Neutrality (in a form approved by ATP) in order for them to enter and participate in certain tournaments.